Robert Raben: Boards and Associations

 Since 1995, Raben has chaired both the Hispanic National Bar Association's (HNBA) D.C.
 Foundation and Endorsement Committee.
 Additionally, he sits on the boards of the Iraqi Refugee Assistance Project, the Joint Center for Political and Economic Studies, and the Mid-Atlantic Innocence Project.

 Raben is also known for hosting salon discussions at his house with journalists and politicos.
 He frequently hosts salon discussions at his home with journalists, politicians, activists, and executives.

-Personal life

-Robert Raben has one daughter, Madeleine Raben Hegarty, 27 years old.